 - Maintain regular communication.

-- If you're interested, say so.
+- ☑ If you're interested, say so.

-- Be clear about your availability, willingness to travel, compensation requirements, potential conflicts, and other "irons in the fire."
+- Be clear about your availability, willingness to travel, compensation requirements, potential conflicts, and other competing engagements.
 This will allow SCA to most effectively represent you to potential clients and avoid any duplication of effort.